 If you are visiting the parks, be aware that fire and smoke can be present at any time.
 Portions of the fire-adapted environments of Sequoia & Kings Canyon National Parks burn each year as they have for thousands of years.
-Depending on your preference, the presence of fire and smoke can be fascinating or disagreeable, or both!
+Depending on your preference, the presence of fire and smoke can be fascinating, disagreeable, or both.

 Am I sensitive to smoke?
 If you are very sensitive to or bothered by smoke and your destination in the parks has current fire activity, the parks encourage you to visit an alternate location in Sequoia or Kings Canyon where you will be more comfortable.
 You can still learn about the role of fire from ranger-led programs or visitor center exhibits.
 For information on current activities, go to News Releases.
 For information on possible upcoming projects, go to Planned Projects.
 (Special Note: Aside from smoke, certain summertime weather conditions in these national parks cause unhealthy air quality because of ozone.
-For more information, go to Air Resources Overview.)
+For more information, visit our Air Quality Information page.)

 What the Public Can Do